National Board

 NZSA President – Dr Vanda Symon

 Dr. Vanda Symon is the Author of the Detective Sam Shephard crime fiction series and the stand-alone thriller The Faceless.
 Her novels are published internationally.
-She is a three-time finalist for the Ngaio Marsh Award for Best Crime Fiction novel and was shortlisted for the British CWA New Blood Dagger award.
-A Dunedin resident, Vanda produces and hosts a monthly radio show for the Otago Southland NZSA called Write On, broadcast on Otago Access Radio.
+She is a four-time finalist for the Ngaio Marsh Award for Best Crime Fiction novel and was shortlisted for the British CWA New Blood Dagger award.
+A Dunedin resident, Vanda produced and hosted a monthly radio show for the Otago Southland NZSA called Write On, broadcast on Otago Access Radio for many years.
 Among the many roles she enjoys, Vanda is the President of the NZSA and a writing mentor for the organisation.
 She was the Chair of Copyright Licensing New Zealand, where she served on the Board for four years.
 Vanda is a New Zealander of Fijian descent.

 Website